veritywong/CV/README.md

 _Art and Craft Project Assistant_

 - Planning, running and reviewing therapeutic workshops for people recovering from mental ill health.
-- Volunteer management and coordination, creating a supportive environment for volunteers, who continued volunteering from long periods of time.
+- Volunteer management and coordination, creating a supportive environment for volunteers, who continued volunteering for long periods of time.
 - Working well with others.
 Solving problems that occur and providing thoughtful solutions to challenges.
 Improved the mental health of participants, monitored through regular one to one reviews and questionnaires.

 **The Conservatoire** (2006 to 2021)
 _Art Tutor_

 - Planning, running, and managing groups and assistants.
-- Create a positive environment for learning and creativity, resuled in students returning every term and persuing art GCSE's and acheiving art scholarships.
+- Create a positive environment for learning and creativity, resulted in students returning every term and persuing art GCSE's and acheiving art scholarships.

 ## Skills